Predictia/AQUA/docs/sphinx/source/getting_started.rst

     aqua install

 This command will create the configuration folder in the ``$HOME/.aqua`` directory and it will copy there the essential files.
-Check the :ref:`aqua-init` section for more information.
+Check the :ref:`aqua-install` section for more information.

 Add a catalogue
 ^^^^^^^^^^^^^^^